LalaIAm/cline-novelist/memory-bank/progress.md

    - The version comparison tool will require a robust diff algorithm
    - Version branching will need a clear data model to maintain relationships between versions

+6. **Responsive Design Implementation**
+   - Current wireframes need to be adapted for mobile and tablet views
+   - Complex interfaces like relationship maps may need alternative mobile presentations

 ## Evolution of Project Decisions

 ### Technical Stack Decisions